 ADD CHN/111A7/1#1594

-5.A17 The use of the frequency band 117.975-137 MHz by the aeronautical mobile-satellite (R) service is subject to coordination under No. 9.11A..
+5.A17 The use of the frequency band 117.975-137 MHz by the aeronautical mobile-satellite (R) service is subject to coordination under No. 9.11A.
+The coordination threshold in terms of the power flux-density levels on the Earth’s surface over the territory of a country in application of No. 9.11A for space stations in the aeronautical mobile-satellite (R) service, shall be −150 dB(W/(m2 · 4 kHz)) and within 480 km of a country’s border.
 This use is also limited to non-geostationary-satellite systems and internationally standardized aeronautical systems.
 (WRC-23)

 Reasons: The protection of existing services operating in the frequency band 117.975-137 MHz should be ensured.